OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 Read the chapter "Testing Network Communication" and the test case "Simulating a Man-in-the-Middle Attack" for further preparation and instructions for running bettercap.

-The machine where you run your proxy and the Android device must be connected to the same wireless network.
+The host computer where you run your proxy and the Android device must be connected to the same wireless network.
 Start bettercap with the following command, replacing the IP address below (X.X.X.X) with the IP address of your Android device.

 ```bash
 $ sudo bettercap -eval "set arp.spoof.targets X.X.X.X; arp.spoof on; set arp.spoof.internal true; set arp.spoof.fullduplex true;"